FORD FOUNDATION DISSERTATION FELLOWSHIPS

 For Achieving Excellence in College and University Teaching

-The 2015 Ford Foundation Dissertation Fellowship Program online application is scheduled to open in
+The 2015 Ford Foundation Dissertation Fellowship Program competition is NOW OPEN and accepting applications.

 The application deadline date for the 2015 dissertation fellowship is NOVEMBER 14, 2014 (5:00 P.M.
 Eastern Standard Time).

 This year the program will award approximately 30 dissertation fellowships.
 The dissertation fellowships provide one year of support for individuals working to complete a dissertation leading to a Doctor of Philosophy (Ph.D.) or Doctor of Science (Sc.D.) degree.

 Dissertation fellowships will be awarded in a national competition administered by the National Research Council (NRC) on behalf of the Ford Foundation.
 The awards will be made to individuals who, in the judgment of the review panels, have demonstrated superior academic achievement, are committed to a career in teaching and research at the college or university level, show promise of future achievement as scholars and teachers, and are well prepared to use diversity as a resource for enriching the education of all students.

 Click on the links below to learn more about each aspect of the Dissertation Ford Foundation Fellowship